 A metaphor-driven introduction to key concepts in effective altruism.

-What do "crucial considerations" mean for effective altruism?
+Nick Bostrom explores what "crucial considerations" mean for effective altruism.

 Interventions which give us information might be more valuable than they seem.

 Effective altruism often emphasises the long-term impact of different interventions.
 These articles explain why.

 Reasons to care about the long-term future, and reasons not to.

 Caring about the future doesn't mean that we should focus only on narrow interventions.